Read about Web Content Accessibility Guidelines 2.1 if you are new to web accessibility.

-Obviously, hiding your hamburger menu using display: none; or visibility: hidden; will benefit no one.
+Obviously, hiding your hamburger menu using the CSS declarations display: none; or visibility: hidden; will benefit no one.
 Using an aria-hidden=true attribute won't make things better for screenreader users.
 Be sure to make your hamburger element focusable, regardless of the device or technology that is being used.

 Describe your menu button